 If you are trekking without porters (this is unusual on the Inca Trail) then you should try to keep your total gear weight below 15kg, 3-5kg of which you will be wearing and 10-12kg carrying.

-If you plan to trek independently / unsupported on one of the alternative trail, then try pack as light as possible, keeping your pack under 20kg.
+If you plan to trek independently / unsupported on one of the alternative trails, then try pack as light as possible, keeping your pack under 20kg.
 You will be carrying your own tent, food and cooking equipment so avoiding any bulky items is important.
-We have not provided specific recommendations on packs for unsupported treks, but you will need at least a 50L rucksack.
+We have not provided specific recommendations on packs for unsupported treks, but you will need at least a 50L backpack.

-For Inca Trail and alternative trail trekkers, you should look for the following characteristics in your rucksack / daypack.
+For Inca Trail and alternative trail trekkers, you should look for the following characteristics in your backpack / daypack.